duband/JMSPoster/README.md

 if you have set the targetBrokerType to weblogic, copy the JMS Weblogic client jar wlthint3client.jar from [wlserver directory]/server/lib to [current_jms_poster_installation]/lib

-if you have set the targetBrokerType to hornetq-jboss7.1, copy the JMS Weblogic client jar jboss-client-7.1.0.Final.jar from [wlserver directory]/bin/client to [current_jms_poster_installation]/lib
+if you have set the targetBrokerType to hornetq-jboss7.1, copy the JBoss client jar jboss-client-7.1.0.Final.jar from [jboss directory]/bin/client to [current_jms_poster_installation]/lib

+if you have set the targetBrokerType to hornetq-wildfly8.2, copy the Wildfly client jar jboss-client.jar from [wildfly directory]/bin/client to [current_jms_poster_installation]/lib

 Fore more instructions, please follow on :